 Cash and cash equivalents - We consider transaction settlements in process from credit card companies and all highly-liquid investments with original maturities of three months or less to be cash equivalents.
 Our cash management system provides for the daily funding of all major bank disbursement accounts as checks are presented for payment.
-Under this system, outstanding checks in excess of the cash balances at certain banks create book overdrafts.
-Book overdrafts of \$16,673 were presented in "Accounts payable" in the Consolidated Balance Sheet as of January 30, 2022.
-There were no such overdrafts as of January 29, 2023.
+Under this system, outstanding checks in excess of the cash balances at certain banks create book overdrafts, which are presented in Accounts Payable on the consolidated balance sheet.
+There were no such overdrafts as of February 4, 2024 or January 29, 2023.
 Changes in the book overdraft position are presented within "Net cash provided by operating activities" within the Consolidated Statements of Cash Flows.
-At the end of fiscal 2022 and fiscal 2021, the Company had no restricted cash.
+At the end of fiscal 2023 and fiscal 2022, the Company had no restricted cash.